Nuxeo

-Nuxeo is a software company making an open source content management system.
+Nuxeo is a highly scalable, cloud-native, enterprise open source content management system with rich multimedia support.

 Corporate history

 Nuxeo was founded in the year 2000 by Stefane Fermigier.
 Eric Barroca became the CEO and Director of the management Board in December 2008.
 Sometime around 2005, Nuxeo went through a technology re-architecture and developed a base content management framework on the Java environment.
 The digital asset management product was officially launched in February 2010, although it went into public beta in December 2009, and since then it has found a wide base of interest both in Europe and North America.
+Nuxeo was acquired by Hyland Software in 2021.

-Nuxeo Content Platform
+Hyland Nuxeo

-Nuxeo Content Platform is an open source Enterprise Content Management platform, written in Java.
+Hyland Nuxeo is an open source Enterprise Content Management platform, written in Java.
 Data can be stored in both SQL & NoSQL databases.

-The development of the Nuxeo Content Platform is mostly done by Nuxeo employees with an open development model.
+The development of the Hyland Nuxeo platform is mostly done by Hyland employees with an open development model.

 The source code, documentation, roadmap, issue tracker, testing, benchmarks are all public.